Optimize your workspace

 Azure DevOps Services | Azure DevOps Server 2022 - Azure DevOps Server 2019 | TFS 2018

-Does your team have a large and complex codebase?
-Do you want your workspace to contain only the files you need to improve performance, reduce network traffic, and reduce the disk space required on your dev machine?
+If your team has a large and complex codebase, you can optimize your workspace to contain only the files you need.
+Optimizing your workspace improves performance, reduces network traffic, and reduces the disk space required on your dev machine.

 Optimize your folder names